-As well as these specific reforms the Prime Minister at the press conference announcing the package also indicated a willingness to discuss the 10% election threshold, which remains a feature of Turkish politics.
-The reform package met with a mixed reaction, with some observers suggesting that ahead of the municipal and presidential elections next year its main aim was about retaining maximum power for the Prime Minister's party, in particular the relaxation on the wearing of the headscarf by public servants was "aimed at shoring up his own conservative Muslim constituency."178 Or as another commentator has noted, the reform package shows the AK Party Government continuing its "balancing act based on a 'little bit of everything and not too much of anything' approach to reforms - as evident in the inclusion in the same package of the easing of restrictions on the headscarf ban, new language rights for the Kurds, and the return of confiscated properties to an Assyrian monastery."179 Other observers have suggested, however, that the reforms read as part of a broader change in State ideology may prove significant: "[t]he democratization package includes minor yet revolutionary steps towards democratization since it aims to go beyond the "taboos" set forth by the official republican ideology, inscribed in the foundational mission statement of the Turkish nation-state."180
+Turkish politics.
+The reform package met with a mixed reaction, with some observers suggesting that ahead of the municipal and presidential elections next year its main aim was about retaining maximum power for the Prime Minister's party, in particular the relaxation on the wearing of the headscarf by public servants was "aimed at shoring up his own conservative Muslim constituency."
+177 Or as another commentator has noted, the reform package shows the AK Party governmentGovernment continuing its "balancing act based on a 'little bit of everything and not too much of anything' approach to reforms - as evident in the inclusion in the same package of the easing of restrictions on the headscarf ban, new language rights for the Kurds, and the return of confiscated properties to an Assyrian monastery."178 Other observers have suggested, however, that the reforms read as part of a broader change in State ideology may prove significant: "[t]he democratization package includes minor yet revolutionary steps towards democratization since it aims to go beyond the "taboos" set forth by the official republican ideology, inscribed in the foundational mission statement of the Turkish nation-state."179